MallyRust/Data-Structures-and-Algorithms-/README.md

 - A **graph** G is defined as an ordered set (V,E), where V(G) represents set of vertices(nodes) and E(G) represents the edges that connect these vertices.
 - **Adjacent and neigbors** - two vertices are adjacent/neigbors if there is an edge connecting them
 - **Degree of node** - is the total number of edges containing the node.
 If deg(u) = 0, it means that u does not belong to any edge and such a node is known as an isolated node.
+- **Size of a graph** - the total number of edges in it.
+- **Regular graph** - graph where each vertex has the same number of neighbors.